igomez-22484886/aula-sync/README.md

 🚀 Engineering Project - Contribution Guidelines

-Welcome to the Engineering Project!
+Welcome to the Aula-Sync Project!
 To maintain code quality and collaboration, please follow these contribution guidelines.

 📌 Git Commit Rules